-The Commissioner coordinates with members of the Legislature to ensure legislation continues to have strong consumer protections codified in state law across all lines of insurance.
-The Commissioner provides technical assistance and offers expertise and information for consideration on insurance matters brought before legislators.
-This includes developing and presenting agency request legislation for consideration to the legislature, including model legislation needed to maintain the OIC's accreditation with the NAIC, and technical review of others' legislative proposals.
+The Commissioner coordinates with members of the Washington State Legislature to ensure new laws continue to have strong consumer protections codified in state law across all lines of insurance.
+The Commissioner and staff provide technical assistance and offer expertise and information for consideration on insurance matters brought before legislators.
+This includes developing and presenting agency request legislation for consideration, including model legislation needed to maintain the OIC's accreditation with the NAIC, and technical review of legislation proposed by others.